gauthiercler/gauthiercler.github.io/_posts/2025-08-24-adversarial-attacks.md

 ### Adversarial training

-This adversarial generation method can be used as a regularization for training more robust models.
-In its simplest way, it can be formulated as:
+This adversarial generation method can also be used as a regularization for training more robust models.
+In its simplest way, adversarial training can be formulated as:

 $$
 \tilde{J}(\boldsymbol{\theta}, \boldsymbol{x}, y) = \alpha J(\boldsymbol{\theta}, \boldsymbol{x}, y) + (1 - \alpha) \epsilon \text{sign}(\nabla_{\boldsymbol{x}} J(\boldsymbol{\theta}, \boldsymbol{x}, y)).
 $$

+with hyperparameters $\epsilon$ and $\alpha$ acting on the perturbation level and the regularization balancing between the two terms respectively.